 common characteristics and can usually be substituted for one

 another in a breeding program.
-There are several ways in which sheep breeds can be categorized: purpose, use, face color, fiber type,
+There are several ways in which sheep breeds can be categorized, including purpose, use, face color, fiber type,

 and various physical or performance attributes.

-The most useful way to categorize sheep breeds is by their primary
+The most useful way to categorize sheep breeds is according to their primary

 purpose: meat, wool, or dairy.
 While most sheep breeds are dual-purpose